Nikhil007-coder/OPERATING-SYSTEM/README.md

 ## 📌 Overview
 This repository focuses on **implementation-based Operating System concepts**, emphasizing **how OS components work internally** rather than only theory.

 It contains **code, simulations, and mini-projects** that demonstrate:
-- Kernel-level behavior
 - Core OS data structures
 - Internal working of OS components